itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

     scale in the most efficient and cost-effective way without sacrificing quality."
 These people should read their emails aloud to taste the word salad for themselves.
+49. 07/12/22: Kate is back for at least the third time.
+She's got help for me with precise coding --- for medical patients.
+Maybe that's how I accidentally wound up on this list?
+50. 07/12/22: Francis assures me again that outsourcing pays off even if I have my own team already.
+51. 07/12/22: Ioana says if I'm like most MSPs, I've seen -- and perhaps experienced -- the growing threat of phishing and ransomware.
+Still not sure what an "MSP" is.
+52. 07/13/22: Mike wants to hear about my active projects and discuss ways he can provide me with "pipelines of highly vetted senior level technology talent and on-demand engineering resources."
+53. 07/13/22: A different Mike is reaching out about his "focused next-generation **Digital and Product Engineering** organization backed by **Leading PE Firms**."
+He wants to sell me "**Product Development & Testing**; QA &Test Automation; IoT, Machine Learning & Data Science; Dev Ops (CI/CD); UI/UX design; and Cloud, AI & Mobile** services.
+54. 07/14/22: Kara is back... even though she said she had gotten the hint.
+I probably triggered her CMS that I really _was_ interested in giving her money by clicking on her email.
+55. 07/14/22: Charlotte wants to know if I caught her email last week.
+She even sent a copy in today's email.
+Either Google caught it as spam, or she is a liar, because I did not get that email.
+She is selling that forensics software Diane and Shannon wanted to tell me about.
+Maybe Shannon forgot she is signed in to her Charlotte account?
+They're very concerned that I am not adequately spying on my website visitors!
+56. 07/14/22: Kate still wants to help me out with medical stuff.
+She's starting to get really annoying, mostly because of how off base she is talking to me in the first place.
+57. 07/15/22: Brandon is back again to see if I received his email last week.
+    He's selling developers.
+I wouldn't know that from today's email, where he ignores what he's trying to sell and just mentions: "With the current scenario and the shift towards remote work culture, more and more organizations are undertaking a digital transformation of businesses like yours.
+In this transformation, companies are opting for online resources to support changing business dynamics."
+58. 07/15/22: Ethan wants to talk so I can "see how with Salesforce, retailers can deliver intelligent and integrated shopping experiences across the entire shopping journey, building greater customer loyalty."
+He's not actually employed by Salesforce.
+59. 07/15/22: Kara is still trying to sell me developers.
+60. 07/16/22: Luke wants to join our standups.
+They'll be together with us, but I'm actually not sure what they're really trying to sell me.
+    Presumably agile/scrum tooling.
+61. 07/18/22: Ashley was a worksheet for me to complete to accelerate my content velocity.
+"When it’s done well, it gets the right assets to the right audiences, capitalizing on opportunities and personalizing the experience at scale."
+I lack the marketing degrees to know what this actually means.

 [1]: https://www.youtube.com/watch?v=B8C5sjjhsso
 [2]: {{ "/images/posts/2022/split-that-commish.gif" | relative_url }}